 Degrees and certificates are posted on transcripts only three times each academic year.
+The Graduation Certification team certifies degree completion, awards degrees or certificates, and mails diplomas.
 Transcripts are not updated to show program completion, nor are diplomas and certificates mailed out, until the degree has been awarded, even if all requirements have been completed.

 If you require verification of your degree completion prior to the graduation date, you may request a letter of completion (LOC) once you have completed your degree coursework by sending an e-mail to graduationserv@umuc.edu.
-You should be sure to include your name, Student/EmpIID, mailing address, and how you would like to receive your LOC (e-mail, mail, or fax).
+You should be sure to include your name, Student/EmplID, mailing address, and how you would like to receive your LOC (e-mail, mail, or fax).
 If your letter needs to be sent to a third party, please include that information in your e-mail.
 After the graduation date has passed, you must request an official transcript for degree completion verification.